Introduction to Multi-Armed Bandits: Repeated hidden exploration

-\begin{remark} Theorem~\ref{BIC:thm:reduction-BIC} focuses on the posterior gap $G$ given $N_0$ initial samples from arm $1$.
-(So, $G$ is the same as $G_{1,n}$, as defined in~\eqref{BIC:eq:gap1}, with $n=N_0$.)
-The theorem ``works", for a suitable $\eps>0$, if and only if there exists $N_0$ such that $\Pr[G>0]>0$.
-This is precisely the ``fighting chance" condition \eqref{BIC:eq:prop}, which is also necessary, as per Theorem~\ref{BIC:thm:LB}. \end{remark}
+\begin{remark} The theorem focuses on the posterior gap $G$ given $N_0$ initial samples from arm $1$.
+The theorem requires parameters $\eps>0$ and $N_0$ to satisfy some condition that depends only on the prior.
+Such parameters exist if and only if $\Pr[G>0]>0$ for some $N_0$ (for precisely the same reason as in Remark~\ref{BIC:rem:HP-works}).
+The latter condition is in fact necessary, as we will see in Section~\ref{BIC:sec:assn}. \end{remark}

-\begin{remark} Theorem~\ref{BIC:thm:reduction-BIC} states that \RepeatedHiddenExploration takes an arbitrary bandit algorithm $\ALG$ and turns it into a BIC bandit algorithm which runs \ALG in the ``exploration rounds".
-One can view this as a ``reduction" from bandit algorithms to BIC bandit algorithms. \end{remark}

-Performance guarantees, for a given choice of parameters, are completely separate from the BIC guarantee in Theorem~\ref{BIC:thm:reduction-BIC}.
-Essentially, our algorithm learns at least as fast as an appropriately slowed-down version of \ALG.
-There are several ways to formalize this:
+Performance guarantees for \RepeatedHE completely separated from the BIC guarantee, in terms of results as well as proofs.
+Essentially, \RepeatedHE learns at least as fast as an appropriately slowed-down version of \ALG.
+There are several natural ways to formalize this, in line with the standard performance measures for multi-armed bandits.
+For notation, let $\REW^{\ALG}(n)$ be the total reward of \ALG in the first $n$ rounds of its execution, and let $\BReg^{\ALG}(n)$ be the corresponding Bayesian regret.